 It is recommended that each Air Release Valve be fitted with an independent bleeder line directed back to the wet well.
 However, if multiple air Release Valves are installed in a system, the bleeder lines may be directed to a common manifold pipe.
-Contact your dealer or Rotek Handels GmbH for information about installation of an Automatic Air Release Valve for your specific application.
+Contact your Rotek distributor or the Rotek factory for information about installation of an Automatic Air Release Valve for your specific application.